gakiwate/draft-gakiwate-dnssd-use-svcb/draft-gakiwate-dnssd-use-svcb.md

 # Introduction

 DNS Service Discovery (DNS-SD) relies on a sequence of steps to enable the discovery and connection to local network services.
-This document proposes an enhancement to the DNS Service Discovery process by integrating SVCB / HTTPS resource records as an additional step at the end of this existing sequence to allow clients to connect to this service instance optimally.
+This document describes the use of SVCB / HTTPS RRs in the DNS Service Discovery process as an additional step to allow clients to connect to this service instance optimally.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Motivation

 Typically, the DNS-SD process begins with a client enumerating service instance names using a PTR record query.
 The result of this PTR query is a list of zero or more PTR records each pointing to a unique service instance.
 For example, a